CleverCloud/doc.clever-cloud.com/_posts/node/2012-01-20-node-version-and-modules.md

 We will add the new versions as they go out.
 They will all be documented in this section.

+## Defining "pre-installed"

+The above table describes the versions and modules pre-installed for these versions.
+These modules are available at deploy time, without the need to download and install them.

+If you use modules that are not pre-installed, we will just get them with npm (provided they are in the npm repository), and install it before we start your application.
+The deploy will then be a little longer, due to probable compilation of some of these modules.

-If you think more modules are commonly used and should be already present, do no hesitate to contact us at <mailto:support@clever-cloud.com>
+If you think more modules are commonly used and should be pre-installed, do not hesitate to contact us at <mailto:support@clever-cloud.com>